cheerful/freckle-apidocs/content/v2/oauth.md

 client_id
 : *Required* **string**
-: The client ID you received from Freckle when you registered your application.
+: The client ID you received from Noko when you registered your application.

 client_secret
 : *Required* **string**
-: the client secret you received from Freckle when you registered your application.
+: the client secret you received from Noko when you registered your application.

 refresh_token
 : *Required* **string**